-Welcome to ACC’s Resource Bank, an information hub linking CDFIs supporting small businesses and economic development in rural Appalachia–along with their clients, the small businesses themselves–with the funding, training, and technical assistance they need to succeed.
-The Resource Bank is a curated, user-friendly catalog of capacity-building events, webinars, online training materials, funding and technical assistance opportunities, and other current and relevant content.
-It will be updated regularly, so check back frequently!
+Welcome to the ACC Clearinghouse, an information hub linking CDFIs supporting small businesses and economic development in rural Appalachia–along with their clients, the small businesses themselves–with the funding, training, and technical assistance they need to succeed.
+The Clearinghouse is a curated catalog of capacity-building events, webinars, online training materials, funding and technical assistance opportunities, and other current and relevant content.
+It will be updated periodically, so check back!
 If you have any questions or suggestions of resources to add, please contact Donna Gambrell at email@example.com.

-Note to users: Because of the seriousness and immediacy of the COVID-19 pandemic for Appalachian communities and economies, the Resource Bank has launched with a focus on small business resilience and recovery to that crisis.
+Note to users: Because of the seriousness and immediacy of the COVID-19 pandemic for Appalachian communities and economies, the Clearinghouse currently focuses primarily on small business resilience and recovery to that crisis.
 We will be adding new topics and resources in the coming months.

-The development of this Resource Bank was supported by the U.S. Department of Agriculture Rural Development.
+The development of the ACC Clearinghouse was supported by the U.S. Department of Agriculture Rural Development.

 News, Updates, and Upcoming Events